-There are written definitions for Vintage and Veteran Cars, which I’ve explained below, yet if you call something a classic, it’s worth more – or that’s what people think.
-Unfortunately a lot of people are being conned into paying more for an old banger, as most people get confused and it’s all the Government’s fault!
+There are written definitions for Vintage and Veteran Cars which I’ve explained below.
+However, if you call something a classic, it’s worth more – or that’s what people think.
+Unfortunately, a lot of people are being conned into paying more for an old banger, as most people get confused and it’s all the government’s fault!

 Veteran Car: This is quite simple as it refers to cars or vehicles built before the First World War.

 Vintage Car: These are cars or vehicles was built after WWI, but before 1930

 Post Vintage: This term is rarely used these days as most Post Vintage cars get thrown into the ‘Vintage’ bracket.
 However, technically, these are cars or vehicles built from the 1930s until the end of WWII.

 Classic: Our definition would be; this is a relatively rare car, built after World War II, which is more than about 20 years old and has a wow factor.
 The rarity element is important as it means that the ‘old car’ has stopped going down in value year-on-year and has actually started to increase in value each year.
 The wow factor could be for its engineering, style, marque and beauty all combined with the ability to turn heads.
 So, if it’s over 20 years old, it will be a Classic Car if, like a classic beauty, needs to have that oh-so-subtle envy factor – or even more simply, if when pulling up at a country hotel, the other guests stop to stare or ask questions – it’s a classic.

 Old cars, be they classic, vintage or whatever are valued on 3 main factors: rarity, quality and desirability.